chirag05k/Xcode-Shortcuts/README.md

 **11. Lookup the view hierarchy**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - To look out the view structure or the hierarchy from the Xib or Storyboard and to find out its super view which view
-'s we can get using.
+'s we can get using this shortcut.
  ```sh
 (Ctrl + Shift + Click) ************************* (⌃ + ⇧ + Click)
 ```